A1iMansour/E-Pay/README.md

 Users can send and request money from each other, manage their accounts, and view transaction history.
 An admin interface provides access to all user data and transactions.

-##Features
+**Features:**

-1)User registration, login/logout
+1. User registration, login/logout
-2)Send and request money between registered users 3)Secure admin interface for registering new admins, and accessing all users info + transactions 4)Support for different currencies (with currency conversion)
+2. Send and request money between registered users
+3. Secure admin interface for registering new admins and accessing all user info and transactions
+4. Support for different currencies (with currency conversion)

 ## Installation